 The following is a description of the rights granted by Section 504 of the Rehabilitation Act of 1973 to students with disabilities.
-The intent of this Federal law is to keep you fully informed concerning decisions about your child and to inform you of your rights.
-If you disagree with any of the decisions made by the School District, you have the right to:
+The intent of this Federal law is to keep you fully informed

 - A. Have your child take part in, and receive benefits from, public education programs without discrimination because of his/her disabling condition and for which the child is otherwise qualified. - B. Have the School District advise you of your rights under Federal law. - C. Receive notice with respect to identification, evaluation, or placement of your child. - D. Have your child receive a free appropriate public education.
 This includes the right to be educated with non-disabled students to the maximum extent appropriate.
-It also includes the right to have the School District make reasonable accommodations to allow your child an equal opportunity to participate in school and school-related activities for which the child is otherwise qualified. - E. Have your child receive special education and related services if she/he is found to be eligible under the Individuals with Disabilities Education Act (IDEA) or Section 504 of the Rehabilitation Act. - F. Have evaluation, educational, and placement decisions made based upon a variety of information sources, and by persons who know the child, the evaluation data, and placement option. - G. Have transportation provided to and from an alternative placement setting at no greater cost to you than would be incurred if the student were placed in a program operated by this District. - H. Have your child given an equal opportunity to participate in co-curricular and extracurricular activities offered by the District.

-- I. Examine all relevant records relating to decisions regarding your child's identification, evaluation, educational program, and placement. - J. Obtain copies of educational records at a reasonable cost unless the fee would effectively deny you access to the records. - K. A response from the School District to reasonable requests for explanations and interpretations of your child's records. - L. Request amendment of your child's educational records if there is reasonable cause to believe that they are inaccurate, misleading, or otherwise in violation of the privacy rights of your child.
+It also includes the right to have the School District make reasonable accommodations to allow your child an equal opportunity to participate in school and school-related activities for which the child is otherwise qualified. - E. Have your child receive special education and related services if she/he is found to be eligible under the Individuals with Disabilities Education Act (IDEA) or Section 504 of the Rehabilitation Act. - F. Have evaluation, educational, and placement decisions made based upon a variety of information sources, and by persons who know the child, the evaluation data, and placement option. - G. Have transportation provided to and from an alternative placement setting at no greater cost to you than would be incurred if the student were placed in a program operated by this District. - H. Have your child given an equal opportunity to participate in co-curricular and extracurricular activities offered by the District. - I. Examine all relevant records relating to decisions regarding your child's identification, evaluation, educational program, and placement. - J. Obtain copies of educational records at a reasonable cost unless the fee would effectively deny you access to the records. - K. A response from the School District to reasonable requests for explanations and interpretations of your child's records. - L. Request amendment of your child's educational records if there is reasonable cause to believe that they are inaccurate, misleading, or otherwise in violation of the privacy rights of your child.
 If the School District refuses this request for amendment, it shall notify you within a reasonable time, and advise you of the right to a hearing. - M. Request mediation or an impartial due process hearing related to decisions or actions regarding your child's identification, evaluation, educational program, or placement.
 You and your child may take part in the hearing and have an attorney represent you.
 Hearing requests must be made to the Superintendent. - N. Ask for payment of reasonable attorney fees if you are successful on your claim. - O. File a local grievance.